samjones00/docs/docs/_documentation/Authentication-and-authorization.md

 > [IAuthSession](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack.ServiceInterface/Auth/IAuthSession.cs) is stored in a cache client as explained above

-You can fill this list in the method `OnAuthenticated` you've overriden in the first part of this tutorial.
+You can fill this list in the method `OnAuthenticated` you've overridden in the first part of this tutorial.

 As with `Authenticate`, you can mark services (instead of DTO) with `RequiredPermission` attribute, too.